biolab/orange3-datafusion/doc/tabletorelation.md

 -------

 In the example below we took two regular files with data on movie ratings and movie genres and fed them into separate **Table to Relation** widgets.
-In these widgets we set the relations between the data and named the axes accordingly.
-See how **Fusion Graph** is then able to construct connections between data sets simply on the basis of axes names?
+In these widgets we specified the relations contained in the data and named the axes accordingly.
+See how **Fusion Graph** is then able to organize data sets into a relational graph, i.e. a data fusion graph, simply on the basis of axes names?

 <img src="images/TableToRelation-Example.png" alt="image" width="600">